 Hello.
-My name is Doug and I’m in my sixth year on staff with Good Works.
+My name is Doug and I’m in my seventh year on staff with Good Works.
 My wife’s name is Emily and we have two daughters, Eleanor and Charlotte and one son, Levi.
-Eleanor is three.
-She loves to read books and be silly and avoid sitting still at all costs.
+Eleanor is five.
+She loves school, coloring and animals.
 Charlotte was born in January of 2015 having already gone to be with our heavenly Father.
 We miss her terribly.
-Levi is 9 months old and enjoys drooling.
+Levi is 1 and enjoys eating and driving Eleanor nuts.

 We live in the small community of New Marshfield, which is about nine miles west of Athens.
 We enjoy living in the Athens County countryside immensely.
 We maintain a small hobby farm where we raise beef cattle, chickens, bees and a garden.
 Being agriculturally active is my great passion and a part of the calling God has placed on my life.